raubrey2014/CC/README.md

     1. Create a constructor that takes the parameters as arguments
     2. Construct a state variable containing a `nextStep` parameter, local variables, and parameters (initialized by the constructor parameters)
     3. Construct the Generator next method
-        1. Single optional parameter of `value`
+        1. Single parameter of `value`
         2. Return type of IteratorResult type IteratorResult<T, TReturn = any> =
             | IteratorYieldResult<T>
             | IteratorReturnResult<TReturn>;
+        3. Yield statements form the case statements of a switch statement
+        4. The return value of the yield statement is the return value of the case statement
+        5. Local variables are updated to reference the state variable
+        6. `value` parameter replaces yield expressions

 ### Parse the input program, build a useful intermediate representation